 Alan Guttmacher endorsed the use of abortion for eugenic reasons.
 In 1959, he wrote that “the quality of the parents must be taken into account” and, also, “it should be permissible to abort any pregnancy … in which there is a strong probability of an abnormal or malformed infant”.

 Justice Thomas, who is African-American, highlights the racial element that emerges when abortion statistics are taken into consideration: “The reported nationwide abortion ratio – the number of abortions per 1,000 live births – among black women is nearly 3.5 times the ratio for white women. … There are areas of New York City in which black children are more likely to be aborted than they are to be born alive – and are up to eight times more likely to be aborted than white children in the same area”.

 The Indiana Sex-Selective and Disability Abortion Ban, which the Court was asked to consider, was produced against this background, in order to put some limits to what is effectively eugenics.
 The Supreme Court declined to consider the law, which had been struck down by the lower courts.

 Justice Thomas notes that the Supreme Court rejection of a judicial review leaves the constitutionality of similar anti-discrimination laws an open question.
 (The court did uphold the part of the Indiana law requiring respectful disposal of foetal remains).

 “Enshrining a constitutional right to an abortion based solely on the race, sex, or disability of an unborn child, as Planned Parenthood advocates”, said Justice Thomas, “would constitutionalize the views of the 20th-century eugenic movement”.
 He concludes, “Although the Court declines to wade into these issues today, we cannot avoid them forever.
-Having create the constitutional right to an abortion, this Court is dutybound to address its scope.”
+Having created the constitutional right to an abortion, this Court is dutybound to address its scope.”